Shurlow/functions-lesson/README.md

 ####Excercise #1
-Write a function called `fruitSalad` that returns the string 'i love fruit salad'
+Write a function called `fruitSalad` that returns the string 'i love fruit salad'. [jsbin](https://jsbin.com/qejibataso/edit?js,console)

 ####Question:
 What if we wanted it to print a specific name?
 What if we wanted to print lots of differnet names?